Brian-T-Horner/Brian-T-Horner/README.md

 Welcome!

 I am currently on the journey from a Non-STEM background into a Software Engineer!
 I will be starting my Masters in computer science in Fall 2023.
 My schooling history is as follows:
-* Masters of Computer Science Student at TBD.
+ Masters of Computer Science Student at TBD.
 Currently choosing between offers.
 * Undergraduate Certificate of Computer Science from [Boston University - MET](https://www.bu.edu/met/).
 * Dual Bachelor of Science Degrees in History and Government from [Suffolk University](https://www.suffolk.edu/).

 My backlog of school work can be found [here](https://github.com/BrianHorner-School-Work).

 I am currently looking for a Software Enginnering Internship or any apprenticeship oppurtunities in the great Boston area!
-Find my current resume [here](https://github.com/Brian-T-Horner/Brian-T-Horner/blob/977530b8e9249caf60b18be66760084522d8413a/Brian%20Horner%20-%20Software%20Development.pdf).
+📝 &nbsp; Find my current resume [here](https://github.com/Brian-T-Horner/Brian-T-Horner/blob/977530b8e9249caf60b18be66760084522d8413a/Brian%20Horner%20-%20Software%20Development.pdf).

-Please feel free to reach out through any of the social media below:
+ 💬 &nbsp; Please feel free to reach out through any of the social media below:

 <!-- Social Media Links -->
  <p align="center">